 this particular Sterling Heights neighborhood.

-Mound Rd / 17 Mile Rd neighborhood stands out as being ranked among
+Mound Rd / 17 Mile Rd community truly stands out from the rest in this regard.

 Also, if you're planning where to retire, the Mound Rd / 17 Mile Rd neighborhood in

 Sterling Heights is a great option to consider.
 According to NeighborhoodScout's